MARVEL'S MONSTER MASH

 From here on, Moench follows Friedrich's original plot for the first present-day Monster story as presented in September 1973's Monsters Unleashed #2, which is recapped in a few panels.

-First panel of page 19 from Monster of Frankenstein #12; the page gives a recap of the events which took place in Monsters Unleashed #2 and #4
+Monster of Frankenstein #12 provides a recap of events from Monsters Unleashed #2 and #4

 Mc Dowell later on secures possession of the monster and transfers it to his laboratory but is killed by the Monster, which now walks the streets of New York City.